Scarlet Sister Mary

 Ethel Barrymore had the dramatic rights to the novel, and in 1930 starred on Broadway in a blackface performance, whose cast included Estelle Winwood, Ted de Corsia, Marjorie Main and Barrymore's teenaged daughter, Ethel Barrymore Colt, in her stage debut.

 Synopsis

 Scarlet Sister Mary is set among the Gullah people of the Low Country in South Carolina.
-The date is never clearly established, but appears to be around the beginning of the 20th century.
-The title character, Mary, was an orphan on an abandoned plantation who was raised by Auntie Maum Hannah and her crippled son Budda Ben.
+The date never is established, but it appears to be around the beginning of the 20th century.
+The title character, Mary, was an orphan on an abandoned plantation and was raised by Auntie Maum Hannah and her crippled son Budda Ben.
 The description of Mary as "Scarlet Sister" reflects the basic conflict in the novel as Mary is torn between her desire to be a member in good standing in the church and a desire to live a life of sin and pleasure.